material-components/material-components-web/packages/mdc-tab/README.md

 CSS Class | Description
 --- | ---
 `mdc-tab` | Mandatory.
-`mdc-tab--active` | Optional.
-Denos that the tab is active.
+`mdc-tab__ripple` | Mandatory.
+Denotes the ripple element of the tab `mdc-tab__content` | Mandatory.
+Denotes the content of the tab `mdc-tab-indicator` | Mandatory.
+Denotes the tab indicator `mdc-tab--active` | Optional.
+Denotes that the tab is active.
 `mdc-tab--two-lines` | Optional.
-Denos that the tab has an icon and text label that should be drawn on two separate lines `mdc-tab__ripple` | Mandatory.
-Denos the ripple element of the tab `mdc-tab__indicator` | Mandatory.
-Denotes the indicator of the tab `mdc-tab__indicator--icon` | Optional.
-Denotes that the indicator should be drawn as an icon instead of a bar.
+Denotes that the tab has an icon and text label that should be drawn on two separate lines `mdc-tab__text-label` | Optional.
-`mdc-tab__content` | Mandatory.
-Denotes the content of the tab `mdc-tab__text-label` | Optional.
 Denotes a text label in the tab content `mdc-tab__icon` | Optional.
 Denotes an icon in the tab content